karlpokus/feed/README.md

 - display on letter at a time - like a ticker
 - let a user input username?
 - add unix pager to ul
+- ~~namespace middleware storage~~
-- namespace middleware storage and new props on single items - init @0
+- namespace new props on single items
+- use this in pype for storage?
+Needs arrow fns for lexical this
 - error handling for http and helpers
 - use Etag for api:s that support them
 - ~~try so api~~